 My search for pharmaceutical and biotechnology industry jobs never really abated throughout this entire period, and increased substantially upon the termination of Special Care.
-These industries were always a direction I thought would be good considering my doctorate and interest in pharmacology.
+These industries were always a direction that I thought would be good considering my doctorate and interest in pharmacology.
 Furthermore, every recruiter who had an interest in helping me encouraged such searches after they saw my resume.
 Obviously to them, someone with a doctorate in pharmacology and an MBA from MIT Sloan School should be able to get a job in the pharmaceutical or biotechnology industry.
 In total they must have spent a tens of hours talking to their clients about the career possibilities for someone with my background, and some may have gotten me in front of their clients for further discussion.
 I expect they were confused when each time they were hindered in finding me a job.
 Why would they fail?
-Here is my reasoning, an understanding that I came to have pursuing multiple times for every one of these positions within the pharmaceutical or biotechnology industry:
+Here is my reasoning that I came to after pursuing every one of these positions multiple times within the pharmaceutical or biotechnology industry:

 - Drug Discovery Research Jobs.
 With two and a half years of unproductive research during my postdoctoral fellowship, I failed to be competitive with pharmacology researchers who had great success throughout their academic development, and once I went to business school, returning to the lab bench was out of the question, not only for the employer, but also for me, who did not want a lab job anyway or why would I have gone to business school?